FXTD-ODYSSEY/renderdoc2fbx/README.md

 ~~Export Large Mesh especially more than 30000 vertices need several seconds~~~~Python extension not efficient enough for that large Mesh. ~~

-I using a better method to greatly enhance the export performance.
+I change the export method which greatly enhance the export performance.